ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/byoi/overview_byoi.md

-# Bring your own image Overview
+# Bring your own image overview

 You can deploy your own Linux-based container image as a Hyper Protect Virtual Server on the IBM Hyper Protect Virtual Servers.
-This feature is also known as bring your own image (BYOI).
+This feature is also known as **bring your own image (BYOI)**.

 This procedure is intended for users with the role _cloud administrator_ and _app developer or ISV_.